 The Manila Cathedral is the ecclesiastical seat of the Archdiocese of Manila.
-In Spanish colonial times, this was the seat of the Spanish Archbishop of Manila, who had jurisdiction over the entire archipelago.
-This structure is actually the sixth church to occupy the site.
+In Spanish colonial times, this was the seat of the Spanish Archbishop of

 The first one, built in 1581, was razed to the ground two years after it was built.
 The present structure was completed in 1958.
 The main façade of the Manila Cathedral is graced by statues of famous saints sculpted in Roman travertine stone.
 In the old cathedral, they were originally made of molave wood.